studioml/studio/docs/remote_worker.md

         studio-remote-worker --queue <queue_name>

-If you want the worker to quit after a singe experiment (e.g. if you are using fresh docker container for each experiment), add an extra argument `1` to the studio-remote-worker command line.
+If you want the worker to quit after a singe experiment (e.g. if you are using fresh docker container for each experiment), add an extra flag `--single-run` to the studio-remote-worker command line.

 ## IV.
 Submitting work